mikewebbtech/mikewebbtech-hugo/content/articles/2018/2018-01-18-kernel-patch-and-compile-the-fedora-way.md

 ---
-title: "Kernel patch and compile the Fedora way"
+title: Kernel patch and compile the Fedora way
 date: 2018-01-18T21:15:04
-summary: "Each distribution has a preferred way which tends to result in a nice reusable packaged compatible to specific package management system.
-For this scenario I'll focus on Fedora 27 (I..."
+summary: Each distribution has a preferred way which tends to result in a nice reusable packaged compatible to specific package management system.
+For this scenario I'll focus on Fedora 27
+draft:
+categories:
+  - home-lab
+tags:
+  - linux
+  - fedora
+  - kernel
+  - opensource
+series:
 ---

 Each distribution has a preferred way which tends to result in a nice reusable packaged compatible to specific package management system.
 For this scenario I'll focus on Fedora 27 (I don't know elements of this will work with Centos 7, I'll confirm next time I run up a Centos VM) and: